HallemLab/Wild_Worm_Codon_Adapter/README.md

 # Wild Worm Codon Adapter
-Web-based Shiny App for automatic codon optimization and analysis based on codon usage rules in "wild" worm species, including: *Strongyloides* species, *Pristionchus* species, *Nippostrongylus brasiliensis*, *Brugia malayi*, as well as custom codon usage rules provided by users.
+Web-based Shiny App for automatic codon optimization and analysis based on codon usage rules in non-*Caenorhabditis* nematode species, including: *Strongyloides* species, *Pristionchus* species, *Nippostrongylus brasiliensis*, *Brugia malayi*, as well as any other species of interest via custom codon usage rules provided by users.

 ## Table of Contents
 1. [General Information](#general-information)